-Queensland Independent Public Schools will continue to remain part of the state's strong public schooling system.
+Queensland Independent Public Schools continue to remain part of the state's strong public schooling system.

-They will have access to the same support as other Queensland state schools and maintain the same core values.
+They have access to the same support as other Queensland state schools and maintain the same core values.

-Independent Public Schools will have greater freedom to shape their own strategic direction and make decisions which will directly benefit their students.
+Independent Public Schools are empowered to shape their own strategic direction and make decisions which will directly benefit their students.

-They will have the ability to work directly with local businesses, industry and community organisations.
+They have an enhanced capacity to work directly with local businesses, industry and community organisations.

 Schools also have greater flexibility to tailor the curriculum to directly suit the needs of their students.

 This tailor-made approach will mean students may benefit from opportunities such as International Baccalaureate, extracurricular and gateway programs, or access to centres of excellence.

 For more information about the Independent Public Schools initiative please read the following documents: